DomiKamu/OhmerPrems/README.md

 ## Free version

-Free *OhmerPrems* plugin is available to everybody, for Windows, MacOS and Linux platforms, and can be downloaded directly from either [VCV Plugin Library](https://library.vcvrack.com/?query=&brand=Ohmer+Modules&tag=&license=) for automatic installation/updates, or via ["Releases"](https://github.com/DomiKamu/OhmerPrems/releases) page on this GitHub repository (but requires **manual** installation/updates, by download/copy **.vcvplugin** file).
+Free *OhmerPrems* plugin is available to everybody, for Windows, MacOS and Linux platforms, and can be downloaded directly from ["Releases"](https://github.com/DomiKamu/OhmerPrems/releases) page on this GitHub repository (for **manual** installation and updates, by download/copy the **.vcvplugin** package file).

 ----